 Become a member in Sojoourn Club to enjoy exclusive events, personalised assistance, discounts up to 50% and much more!
 Start building meaningful relationships today!

-For those of you who are not living in France for more than 3 months, we present you our private insurance partner, PartirAssur.
-They are specialized in the insurance of expatriates and travellers around the world.
+Are you not living in France for more than 3 months?
+You cannot apply for the French social security but no worries you can still be covered.
+We present you our private insurance partner, PartirAssur.
+They are specialised in the insurance of expatriates and travellers around the world.

 See you around,